NXT Championship: Inaugural tournament

-Belt design
+Belt designs

 The original NXT Championship belt's design was simple: a large gold center plate shaped as the letter "X", with smaller letters "N" and "T" to the left and right of the center.
-The belt contained six total side plates, three sitting on either side of the center plate; each side plate only featured the WWE logo.
-When first introduced, the side plates had the WWE scratch logo but in August 2014, all of WWE's pre-existing championships at the time received a minor update, changing the scratch logo to WWE's current logo that was originally used for the WWE Network.
-The plates were on a large black leather strap.
+The belt contained six total side plates on a large black strap, three sitting on either side of the center plate; each side plate only featured the WWE logo.
+When first introduced, the side plates had the WWE scratch logo but in August 2014, all of WWE's pre-existing championships at the time received a minor update, changing the scratch logo to WWE's current logo that was originally used for the WWE Network that launched earlier that year in February.

-On WrestleMania Weekend 2017, all existing NXT title belts at the time were redesigned.
+During WrestleMania Weekend 2017, all existing NXT title belts at the time were redesigned.
 The new title belts were unveiled at TakeOver: Orlando that same night and given to the winners of their respective matches.
 Like the previous design, the plates were gold and on a black leather strap.
 The letter "X" again dominated the center plate with smaller letters "N" and "T" sitting on the left and right sides, respectively.
 On this new design, however, the letters were on an octagonal shaped plate.
 Above the "X" was the WWE logo, while below the "X" was a banner that read "Champion".
 Simple ornamentation with some silver filled in the rest of the plate.
-Coming in line with the majority of WWE's other championships, the new design included side plates with a removable center section that could be customized with the champion's logo; the default plates featured the WWE logo.
+Coming in line with WWE's other championships, the new design included side plates with a removable center section that could be customized with the champion's logo; the default plates featured the WWE logo.

-On the April 5, 2022, episode of NXT 2.0, reigning champion Bron Breakker debuted a new belt design; it is largely similar to the previous version (2017–2022), but the silver behind the logo was replaced by multi-colored paint (matching the NXT 2.0 colorscheme) and the letters "N" and "T" on the center plate were updated to the font style of the NXT 2.0 logo.
+On the April 5, 2022, episode of NXT, reigning champion Bron Breakker debuted a new belt design; it was largely similar to the previous version (2017–2022), but the silver behind the logo was replaced by multi-colored paint (matching the NXT 2.0 colorscheme) and the letters "N" and "T" on the center plate were updated to the font style of the NXT 2.0 logo.
 The default side plates were also updated, replacing the WWE logo with the NXT 2.0 logo.
-The new title retains the black leather strap.
+The new title retained the black leather strap.
+When "NXT 2.0" went back to being called "NXT" in September, the default side plates were updated with the new NXT logo.

+With NXT's move to The CW on October 1, 2024, the show got a new logo.
+As a result, both the men's and women's NXT championship belts received an update that same episode.
+They mostly have the same design as their respective previous version, but with The CW era NXT logo on the center plate and side plates, with more of a globe visible behind the logo on the center plate.
+The multi-colored paint from the NXT 2.0 version (2022–2024) was also removed, and the plates are now primarily silver with gold accents.